Creative Writing, Master of Arts

 Concentration in Nature Writing

-The Concentration in Nature Writing brings students into the contemporary and complex conversation of environmental writing, introducing them to a wide range of authors, literary techniques, and styles relevant to the field.
-The concentration provides readings and training in all major literary sub-genres including memoir and personal essay, fiction, nature writing, science and advocacy writing, and hybrid and experimental work.
+The Concentration in Nature Writing brings students into the contemporary and complex conversation of environmental writing, introducing them to a wide range of authors, literary techniques, and styles.
+The concentration provides readings and training in all major sub-genres including memoir, personal essay, fiction, poetry, hybrid, and experimental work.
 Courses include significant reading in primary and secondary sources, workshop, and writing extensive short- and long-format work.
 As the culmination of their work, M.A. students complete a capstone project and present it at their final summer residency.

 The M.A.
 Concentration in Nature Writing requires the following 30 credits: